USS Octans: Shooting down a Japanese plane in the Philippines

 From that time also, Octans began to range farther to the north as she made supply trips to Leyte, Mindoro, and Luzon.
 While returning from Leyte Gulf on 1 January 1945, she was credited with downing one of a number of Japanese planes which attacked her convoy.

 Post-war activity

-With almost two years of supply duty behind her, Octans returned to the U.S. West Coast for a brief overhaul, arriving at Oakland 15 May.
+With almost two years of supply duty behind her, Octans returned to the West Coast of the United States for a brief overhaul, arriving at Oakland 15 May.
 Seven weeks later, following a stop in Seattle, Washington, for provisions, she again crossed the Pacific Ocean, arriving at Manila on 13 August.
 After two more trips to Australia, the stores ship made deliveries to Shanghai, China, and departed 29 December for the United States.

 Post-war decommissioning

 Octans sailed to the U.S. East Coast and arrived in Baltimore, Maryland, on 20 February 1946.
 Decommissioning on 6 March, she was returned to her owner the same day and struck from the Navy List on 20 March.